aplteam/Tatin/docs/TatinUserSettings.md

    If the file exists and is not empty then it is expected to point to a user settings file, and Tatin will go for that file.

-   We will discuss soon under which circumstances such a file might spring into existence.
+   We will discuss soon under which circumstances such a file might be useful.

 2. In case there is no file `.tatin` in that folder, or the file is empty, Tatin will look for a user settings file in the default folder.